CSB5/OPERA-MS/README.md

     --long-read /indata/long_read.fastq \
     --out-dir /outdata
 ```
 To process data with the dockerized OPERA-MS, directories for in- and outdata should be mounted into the container.
 An example is shown below for running the test dataset.
-In the below example the repo was cloned to /home/myuser/git/OPERA-MS/).
-The repo is needed only for the **sample_files** directory and the **sample_config.config** file.
+In the below example the repo was cloned to **/home/myuser/git/OPERA-MS**).
+The repo is needed only for the **sample_files**.
+OPERA-MS-DB should be dowloaded using the command described [here](#opera-ms-genome-database).
 If Docker is running in a VM, as is the case for Windows or OSX, but also when deployed on a cloud platform such as AWS or Azure, a minimum of 2 available cores is required.

 ```
 docker run \